deleterium/SmartC/README.md

 ## Usage
 Download project to your computer and open file `try.html` in your browser.
 Optionally [run it on gitpages!](https://deleterium.github.io/BurstAT-CC/try.html).
 After compiling, a text in assembly will be presented and this code must be transformed in bytecode using [Smart Contractor](https://deleterium.github.io/BurstAT/SmartContractor/) AT Tools.
 Inspect assembly code to check if it is OK, this compiler still is under ALPHA development.

+## Learning
+Visit page [classroom](https://deleterium.github.io/BurstAT-CC/classroom/) to see contracts examples and how they works.
+There is also some handyfull functions to help you to improve yor contracts.

 ## Language rules
 Expressions are C-like and evaluated from left to right.
-Rules are simpler than in C, so complexes expressions can have different evaluations from C, but simple expressions shall have same outcome given special caracteristcs in Burstcoin assembly language.
+Rules are simpler than in C, so complexes expressions may have different evaluations from C, but simple expressions shall have same outcome given special caracteristcs in Burstcoin assembly language.

 ### Comments
 As C, can be one line `//` or multi-line `/* .... */`;